 She has conceptualized and curated art shows for Ahmedabad Mirror, and also served as a Principal Art Curator for setting up the the first edition of Ahmedabad Art e’ Fair.

-Priya, born and brought up in city of Ahmedabad (Gujarat), has been discovering nascent, novel and noteworthy trends surfacing in and around areas of health, overseas education, immigration, celebrations, art, lifestyle and weather in the city.
-She focuses on macro and micro trends that are at work beneath the phenomena called ‘Change’ and documents delicate nuances that surface and re surface upon the city’s altering chemistry.
+Priya, born and brought up in the city of Ahmedabad has been discovering nascent, novel and noteworthy trends surfacing in and around areas of health, overseas education, immigration, celebrations, art, lifestyle and climate-change in the city.
+She focuses on macro and micro trends that are at work beneath the phenomena called ‘Change’ and documents delicate nuances that surface and re-surface upon the city’s altering chemistry.

 Member of St. Xavier Alumni, Priya did Masters in English Literature from Gujarat University and studied Mass Communications at Xavier’s Institute of Communications, Mumbai.
 She began her work as a web-reporter in Mumbai with E-India website in 1999.

-Professionally a journalist, Priya also keeps experimenting to sharpen her expression as a lyricist.
-She loves experimenting with the sonnet form in vernacular (Gujarati) language.
-Her first compilation of poetry Kavyatrayi published in June 2012.
-The second publication on her name Pol Ni Khadki E Thee, which is published in May 2013, documents the past years of Ahmedabad.
+The second publication on her name Pol Ni Khadki E Thee, which published in May 2013, is a piece of anthropological writing that documents the past years of Ahmedabad.
 It specially focuses on tough times that city faced during pre-independence to post independence riots till 2002 – the year in which city witnessed last barbaric riots.

 The third publication Sundarkand (The Happy Phase) that came out in 2016, is a multi-lingual art book based on a series of paintings by her 10-year-old daughter Isha Majithia.
 The subject of the series and the book is Sundarkand, the fifth section of treatise Ramayan.